-THE PROPOSAL
+1. THE PROPOSAL

-- 81 residential units, comprising of detached, semi-detached, terraced and flatted units.
-These units will comprise 26 affordable of which 6 no. affordable units are included to cover the deficit from previous developments at Spynie / Bilbohall-Fairfield Avenue. - Several of the units forming part of semi-detached or terraced blocks have the main façade facing towards more than one road. - Of the 55 private houses, 6 will be accessible semi-detached/flatted house units. - The proposal will involve an improved junction between Pitgaveny Road and Calcots Road (TSP48), widening of Pitgaveny Road (TSP49) and provision of a footway/cycleway from Calcots Road to Lesmurdie Road (TSP50).
+- Erect 70 housing units (18 affordable and 8 accessible house units). - The proposal will involve an improved junction between Pitgaveny Road and Calcots Road (TSP48), widening of Pitgaveny Road (TSP49) and provision of a footway/cycleway from Calcots Road to Lesmurdie Road (TSP50).
 A roadway connection from the proposed site into the existing housing development at Chandlers Rise to the west is also proposed. - The development will include felling of trees, tree planting and other substantive landscaping provisions.
-Planting is proposed along western boundary of the site which will supplement the retained planting in the ENV6 designation to the west of the site. - The site will drain to several open swale/drainage basins, treating the surface water from the development.
+Planting is proposed along the western boundary of the site which will supplement the retained planting in the ENV6 designation to the west of the site. - Road soakaways close to the southern housing character area sit outwith the existing field boundary and adjacent to Pitgaveny Road within the stand of Scots Pines designation ENV5. - The site will drain to several open swale/drainage basins, treating the surface water from the development.
 The development will connect its foul drainage sewer to the Scottish Water public sewer network. - The site contains several open areas to the north and east, which will see several informal paths, blocks of tree planting and meadow grassland retained within the site boundary. - The site boundaries will see a variety of finishes including timber fencing, timber fencing between stone piers and stone wall at the entrance way to the site.
-The feature wall and stone piers will appear towards the site frontage onto Pitgaveny Street. - The closest residence is a substantial modern, two storey house near the entranceway to Lesmurdie House, which sits immediately south west of the site on the north side of Pitgaveny Road. - The proposal includes provision of a pocket park and park benches at several points throughout the site. - A bin store and secure cycle store are provided near the proposed flats within the development. - The houses will be finished in a mix of finishes/materials including stone cladding, grey tile, terracotta ridge tile and white render.
-The material varies slightly between the 3 character areas, but there is a constant in terms of roof tile, white render and windows/fascia finish to whole development. - There are informal pedestrian links from the site leading eastward and northward over the open amenity land forming part of the development.
-These shall link northward to the edge of the site where future connection to LONG 1B may be realised.
+The feature wall and stone piers will appear towards the site frontage onto Pitgaveny Road. - The closest residence is a substantial modern, two storey house near the entranceway to Lesmurdie House, which sits immediately south west of the site on the north side of Pitgaveny Road. - The proposal includes provision of a pocket park and park benches at several points throughout the site. - There are informal pedestrian links from the site leading eastward and northward over the open amenity land forming part of the development.
+These shall link northward to the edge of the site where future connection to LONG 1B may be realised. - There are three character areas proposed providing a mix of different finishes and materials to each of those areas.

-THE SITE
+2. THE SITE